 - Medical System Network operates the Nanohana Pharmacy chain.
 It also provides a wide range of pharmacy management support services (from pharmaceuticals procurement to pharmacist training) to dispensing pharmacies and medical institutions including directly operated pharmacies and non-group affiliates that register to become members of the company's network.
 The core of these services is the one-stop supply chain management service that comprises price negotiations with drug wholesalers, drug ordering, and settlement of bills.
 Medical System Network receives commissions from its network members based on the amount of drug orders they place.
-As of end-FY03/20, there were 5,245 network members (+1,455 from end-FY03/19) comprising 416 directly operated pharmacies and 4,829 affiliates.
+As of end-FY03/21, there were 6,116 network members (+871 from end-FY03/19) comprising 416 directly operated pharmacies and 5,700 affiliates.
 The company has reorganized its business segments in FY03/20, moving the Pharmaceuticals Network and Dispensing Pharmacy businesses, as well as the manufacture and market pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
 The Leasing and Facility-related business and the Food Service business are unchanged.
 In the Other business, since the manufacture and market pharmaceuticals business is transferred out, the main business comprises home-visit nursing care. - Nanohana Pharmacies, the company's directly operated pharmacies, are generally located near large medical institutions or in medical malls or complexes that integrate multiple clinics and hospitals.
-According to the Regional Bureaus of Health and Welfare, there were approximately 58,000 dispensing pharmacies in Japan in April 2019, but the market is highly fragmented; the top 10 pharmacies with nationwide chains, including Medical System Network with 0.7% share of pharmacies, have a combined market share of less than 10%.
-Because mid-tier regional chains with roots in local communities and small, family-owned pharmacies account for 90% of the domestic market, the primary growth strategy of major pharmacy chains is opening new pharmacies and expanding through M&A. - In FY03/20, Community Pharmacy Network accounted for 94.7% of sales, Leasing and Facility-related 2.5%, Food Service 2.6%, and Other 0.2%.
-The Community Pharmacy Network segment is a new segment following a segment change in FY03/20, combining the former Pharmaceuticals Network and Dispensing Pharmacy segments with manufacture and market pharmaceuticals business (previously part of Other segment).
-The Community Pharmacy Network segment comprises the Pharmaceuticals Network, Dispensing Pharmacy, and manufacture and market pharmaceuticals businesses.
+According to the Ministry of Health, Labour and Welfare, there were 60,171 dispensing pharmacies in Japan at end-March 2019, but the market is highly fragmented; the top 10 pharmacies with nationwide chains, including Medical System Network with 0.7% share of pharmacies, have a combined market share of less than 10%.
+Because mid-tier regional chains with roots in local communities and small, family-owned pharmacies account for 90% of the domestic market, the primary growth strategy of major pharmacy chains is opening new pharmacies and expanding through M&A. Through this increase in affiliates to the Pharmaceuticals Network, the number of network members as of end-March 2021 had exceeded 10% of the market share. - In FY03/21, Community Pharmacy Network accounted for 95.2% of sales, Leasing and Facility-related 2.2%, Food Service 2.4%, and Other 0.2%.
+The Community Pharmacy Network segment is a new segment following a segment change in FY03/20 that initially combined the former Pharmaceuticals Network and Dispensing Pharmacy segments with manufacture and market pharmaceuticals business (previously part of Other segment), but the digital shift business was added from FY03/21.
+The Community Pharmacy Network segment comprises the Pharmaceuticals Network, Dispensing Pharmacy, and manufacture and market pharmaceuticals, and digital shift businesses.
 The company discloses operating status of each business under the Community Pharmacy Network segment, but does not provide a sales and profit breakdown by business.